martino1988/Raspi-Babymonitor/README.md

 add a "ssh" file to the image-folder (standard credentials are pi:raspberry)

-insert ssd card, ethernet cable and power up the raspberry
+insert SSd Card, Ethernet-Cable, PiCam, Mic and power up the Raspi

 check the ip address from your router